h8d13/VHS-To-Digital/README.md

 This will also determine the color quality: SCART is RBG compatible making the images quite crisp!
 Your main issue would be tear:

-You can cobmat it in a couple of ways:
+You can combat it in a couple of ways:

 Set the display to mode:
 YUV 4:2:2